nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

-Displayed below is a part of the class diagram for `CommandSort` as well as the class diagram for the main part of class `Time`.
+Displayed below is a part of the class diagram for `CommandSort` as well as the class diagram for the main part of class `Time` and `Expense`.
 ![](diagrams/SortFeature.png)
-Give below is an example usage of the feature.
+Given below is an example usage of the feature.

 Step 1.
 The user executes `sort (sortBy)`, indicating they want to sort the list by which criteria.
 Duke calls on `CommandSort#execute()` with the help of `Parser#extractSortBy`, and pass the control to `CommandSort` by `execute()`.